kamione/prob_calculator_clozapine/README.md

 <div align="center">
 <!-- Title -->

-# An individualized probablity calculator for future clozapine use
+# An individualized probablity calculator for future clozapine use in schizophrenia patients

 <div align="left">
 <!-- Badges -->